Geneva Township, Ashtabula County, Ohio: Geography

 The Canadian province of Ontario lies across Lake Erie to the north.

 Two municipalities are located in Geneva Township: most of the city of Geneva in the south, and the village of Geneva-on-the-Lake in the north, on the shoreline of Lake Erie.

+Major highways

 Name and history

 Named for the city of Geneva, New York, it is the only Geneva Township statewide.

 Geneva Township was organized in 1816.

 Geneva Township was described in 1833 as having one store, one gristmill, and three saw mills.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
 Currently, the board is composed of chairman Tim Mills and members Dennis Brown and Bob Russell.